PebbleTemplates/pebble/pebble/src/test/resources/templates/embed/notes.md

 - test13 - The `extends` tag and `embed` tag maintain different template hierarchies.
 Blocks are resolved using the proper hierarchy for the scope the `block()` and `parent()` functions are used in
 - test14 - Blocks do not bleed from the parent template hierarchy into the embed template hierarchy.

+## Error-checking Tests

+- test15 - Error thrown if content is added to the embed tag (instead of a block inside the embed)
+- test16 - Error thrown if content is added before a block in the the embed tag
+- test17 - Error thrown if content is added after a block in the the embed tag
+- test18 - Error thrown if content is added between blocks in the the embed tag